atoptima/Coluna.jl/docs/src/api/colgen.md

 This is a description of how the `Coluna.ColGen.run!` generic function behaves in the default implementation.

-The main loop stops when the `Coluna.Colgen.stop_colgen` method returns `true`.
+The main loop stops when the `Coluna.ColGen.stop_colgen` method returns `true`.
 This is the case when one of the following conditions holds:
 - the master or a pricing subproblem is infeasible
 - the time limit is reached
 - the maximum number of iterations is reached